LispCookbook/cl-cookbook/testing.md

 Common Lisp is interactive by nature (or so are most implementations), and testing frameworks make use of it.
-It is possible to ask the framework to open the debugger on a failing test, so that we can inspect the stacktrace and go to the erroneous line instantly, fix it and re-run the test from where it left off, by choosing the suggested *restart*.
+It is possible to ask the framework to open the debugger on a failing test, so that we can inspect the stack trace and go to the erroneous line instantly, fix it and re-run the test from where it left off, by choosing the suggested *restart*.